ari-feld/SIT305-4.1/README.md

-This project is for SIT305 Task 3.1
+This project is for SIT305 Task 4.1

-It is an android studio project which is an Quiz App
+It is an android studio project which is an Task Planner App

-The app will first ask the user their name
-Then show 5 questions, it will show the user if they were right or wrong and then move to the next question

-At the end the user will be shown their score, and then asked to retake the quiz
+The app allows user to add , edit and delete Tasks Users can select a Title, Category, Location and Date/Time for the Event/Task These will then be presented to the user in chronological order.
+Users can tap onto the event to either edit the details or delete the event